jerryjappinen/bellevue-docs/tooling/styles.md

 Shared functions, variables and mixins are injected into `.vue` components automatically, so you don't have to import them in every file.

-Testing is not included for Sass but is possible to include.
-This might make sense for ensuring the complex utility class generation works as intended.
+Testing Sass is not included in this template.

 ## PostCSS